 Sitting at my desk at work, I reach for my phone.
-I need a mental break between meetings and urgent things to do.
+I need a mental break between meetings.

 If she were here, I don’t know where we’d be, or what we’d be doing.
 Maybe nothing at all.
 Maybe I’d still be in Australia, and she’d still be living in Berwick, Nova Scotia.
-Maybe it would have been a quick, “happy birthday!” via Facebook messenger.
+Maybe it would have been a quick, “happy birthday!” on Facebook messenger.
 Who knows how life would have unfolded.
-But even just a chance to send a funny video over Facebook, or share a photo of my life now.
-That would mean the world to me.
+But even just a chance to send a funny video, or share a photo of my life now, that would mean the world to me.

 It’s hard, this thing called grief.
-It follows me around birthday after birthday, Christmas after Christmas.
+It follows me around birthday after birthday, holiday after holiday.
 It appears in random moments; from a song or a movie or a smell.
-I’m finally getting the hang of it now though, six years is a good amount of time to know what you’re in for.
+I’m finally getting the hang of it now, I know that as painful as it feels, it doesn’t stay forever.